 However, in reality, these messages should go nowhere.
 They appear delivered, but they remain in a kind of limbo state.
 This is true for any native texting app on the iPhone or Android, for example.
 In short, this means that texts, phone calls, and FaceTime video calls on the iPhone don’t go anywhere.

-This is one of the most convenient ways for people who each use Apple devices to talk to each other via text, but it is possible that you’ll want to block some numbers here. iMessage is its own app, and text messages from it should appear in a blue bubble.
+This is one of the most convenient ways for people who each use Apple devices to talk to each other via text, but it is possible that you’ll want to block some numbers here. iMessage is its own app, and its text messages should appear in a blue bubble.

 However, you may have another texting app on your phone.
-This one would send standard SMS messages as well, and these should appear as a green bubble.
+This one would also send standard SMS messages, and these should appear as a green bubble.

-Although the two apps shouldn’t necessarily mix with one number, it is possible that another user has secondary programs that might allow them to send SMS messages as part of their plan, and these would be in addition to the native iMessage app.
+Although the two apps shouldn’t necessarily mix with one number, it is possible that another user has secondary programs that might allow them to send SMS messages as part of their plan.
+These would be in addition to the native iMessage app.

 The other problem has to do with third-party apps.
-These are apps that do not come already installed on your phone, but you can download them from the store of your choice.
+These apps are not installed on your phone, but you can download them from the store of your choice.
 Many of these apps give you new ways to communicate with people.

-While this flexibility is nice, it can present some problems when your goal is to block a person from contacting you.
-When you do a standard block, it doesn’t necessarily prevent someone from trying to reach you via other means.
+While this flexibility is nice, it can present some problems when your goal is to block someone from contacting you.
+Doing a standard block doesn’t necessarily prevent someone from trying to reach you via other means.

 If you keep getting texts from blocked numbers, the methods you can try in order to get this under control should be the same for most iPhone or Android users.
-The main thing to do is check for all third-party apps that might have texting capabilities of any kind.
+The main thing to do is check for all third-party apps that might have texting capabilities.

-As we touched on earlier, there is a way to block numbers generically in both iOS and Android.
+As we mentioned earlier, there is a way to block numbers generically in iOS and Android.
 However, this only tells the phone to block this number from sending data to native apps.